souvickhalder/documentation/docs/source/1-D Interpolation.rst

 .. note::

    Few *Assumptions* should be considered while using this API: ``X`` and ``Y`` must be of the same length.
-Currently this is used for linear, quadratic and cubic interolation methods.
+Currently this is used for linear, quadratic and cubic interpolation  methods.
 This will be extended for other interpolation methods.

 This C++ function is wrapped and can be used in **Python** using below code snippet: